roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  Trisha only stared back, silent, partially in shock.

  "Tell me how much you like it, you slut.
 Tell me you like my dick in your pussy.
 You'll get wetter that way, you know.
 Tell me how much you want me to fuck your brains out."
 Slowly, he was thrusting again, in and out, his painful rod punishing her tender body.
 Trisha closed her eyes and rested her head back down against the desk.
 No way, you asshole.
-Report_Story #2